abhishekjaiswar221/number-plate-detection-system/README.md

 ### Commons

-#### Live Video Stream Camera Not Detecting
+#### 1. Live Video Stream Camera Not Detecting

-If you got this error, just reload the page browser, sometimes it likes to error (I don't know why, but if reload it it will be normal)
+If you get this error, just reload the page browser, sometimes it likes to error (I don't know why, but if reload it it will be normal)

-#### OpenCV imshow The function is not implemented
+#### 2. OpenCV imshow The function is not implemented

 > **NOTE**: This error will not appear on this application, this error will appear if you use the `imshow` function on opencv library

-If you got this error message `cv2.error: OpenCV(4.10.0) /io/opencv/modules/highgui/src/window.cpp:1301: error: (-2:Unspecified error) The function is not implemented.
+If you get this error message `cv2.error: OpenCV(4.10.0) /io/opencv/modules/highgui/src/window.cpp:1301: error: (-2:Unspecified error) The function is not implemented.
 Rebuild the library with Windows, GTK+ 2.x or Cocoa support.
 If you are on Ubuntu or Debian, install libgtk2.0-dev and pkg-config, then re-run cmake or configure script in function 'cvShowImage'`, just run this command

 ```bash
 pip uninstall opencv-python-headless opencv-python